Boykissers/Boykissers/README.md

 Hello you may have found me on PT!
 Before interacting with me lets go over some things.

 Firstly My name is kimito or Quinn whatever you prefer, I go by He/Him pronouns and I am a transgender (ftm).
+I am also pansexual but more male leaning atm.

 Secondly please do not be afraid to come and talk to me I probably would’ve talked to you but I suffer from social anxiety, another thing to know about me is I have ADHD and Autism with that being said I WILL get overwhelmed easily and may even become non-verbal.
 I apologize.